g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 set routing-instances VPLS-CE5 protocols vpls site s10 site-identifier 10
 set routing-instances VPLS-CE5 interface lt-0/0/0.1
 ```
-Into L2VPN, let's add our Site 10 and the connection to the Site 1, and on the VPLS let's add another site including the lt interface also.
+Inside the VPWS configuration, we define our fictitious Site 10 and point it towards Site 1.
+Then, in the VPLS configuration, we simply add a new site and bind the other end of the lt interface to it.

-Now, the traffic of the Site 1 that comes from VLAN 500, will go to the R3, and in R3 will be forwarded trough lt-0/0/0.0 to lt-0/0/0.1, then forwarded to the VPLS!
-And the opposite occurs too.
-You got it?
-It's easy, come on.

-Enjoying this new requirement, I'll add limits on the VPLS also.
-I
+Now, traffic arriving from Site 1 on VLAN 500 travels across the core to R3.
+R3 receives it on the VPWS, passes it through the logical tunnel (lt-0/0/0.0 to lt-0/0/0.1), and injects it straight into the VPLS!
+The reverse path works exactly the same way.
+See?
+It's elegant and easy once you get the hang of it.

-I'll limit the mac-learning of the VPLS in 16 addresses:
+While I'm at it, I'll add a MAC limit to the Customer 5 VPLS as well.
+I'll cap the MAC learning at 16 addresses:
 ```
 set routing-instances VPLS-CE5 protocols vpls mac-table-size 16 set routing-instances VPLS-CE5 protocols vpls interface-mac-limit 16
 ```
-But this time, I won't drop the packets.
+But this time, I won't drop the packets when the limit is hit.

-Let's ask the customer if Site 1 have connection with the VPLS sites:
+Let's check with the customer to ensure Site 1 can reach the rest of the VPLS sites:
 ```
 [admin@CE5-1] > ping 172.50.0.4
   SEQ HOST                                     SIZE TTL TIME       STATUS